Student loan interest deduction

-You might be paying back loans you took to finance higher education.
-If so, you could qualify to deduct up to $2,500 of interest per return per year.
-You can claim the student-loan interest deduction as an adjustment to income.
+If you’re wondering, “Is student loan interest deductible?”
+The answer is yes.
+In fact, federal student loan borrowers could qualify to deduct up to $2,500 of student loan interest per tax return per tax year.
+You can claim the student loan interest tax deduction as an adjustment to income.
 You don’t need to itemize deductions to claim it.

-Student loan interest is interest you paid during the year on a qualified student loan.
+Student loan interest is the interest you paid during the year on a qualified student loan (sometimes called a qualified education loan).
+Student loan interest can be found on Form 1098-E, from the lender.
+A tuition statement (form 1098-T) shows the tuition and scholarship information.
 A qualified student loan is a loan you took out only to pay qualified education expenses that were:

 - For you, your spouse, or a person who was your dependent when you took out the loan